Henry Augustus Buchtel: Life and career

 In September 1906, after the Republican Party's nominee for governor, Phillip B. Stewart, withdrew from the race, a group of party officials, Franklin Brooks, George Stidger, and John F. Vivian, decided to offer the nomination to Chancellor Buchtel.
 Before accepting the trio's proposal to fill the vacancy on the ballot, Buchtel requested their promises that he would have absolute independence if elected.
 With their assurances, Buchtel became the Republican nominee.
 He was elected governor of Colorado in November and served one term from 1907 until 1909, while continuing to handle his duties as chancellor.

 A stroke in September 1920 forced Dr. Buchtel to resign his position as chancellor the following December.
 Four years later, he suffered another stroke and, within a few days, died at his home in Denver on Wednesday, October 22, 1924.
 He was buried at Fairmount Cemetery in Denver.

 In 1988, the Buchtel Bungalow, located at 2100 S. Columbine St. just two blocks east of the University of Denver campus, was listed with the National Register of Historic Places.
 Finished in the first half of 1906, the house served as Governor Buchtel's residence from 1907 until 1909 and for the remaining years of his life.
-Today, Buchtel Bungalow is owned by the University of Denver and serves as the home of current Chancellor Rebecca Chopp.
+Today, Buchtel Bungalow is owned by the University of Denver and serves as the home of current Chancellor Jeremy Haefner.

 In addition, Buchtel Boulevard in Denver was built and named to honor Dr. Buchtel.